Fix “The Site Ahead Contains Harmful Programs” Warning in Google

 3. Take a full site backup

 Cleaning your site is going to involve digging through site code and the database.
-Making changes to the gears that run your site is fraught enough on a good day, and I still would recommend a backup.
+Making changes to the gears that run your site is fraught enough on a good day, and we still would recommend a backup.
 With malware, the stakes are different.
 At any moment, your site could go up in flames, and you’d be left looking at the ashes.
 A backup will help you restore your site, albeit with malware, and start again.
 It is like having extra lives in a video game—you need them for the boss fight.

 Take a backup in minutes with BlogVault.
 BlogVault is one of the few WordPress backup plugins that has offsite backups, so it is unaffected by anything the web host does.
 Even if your host deletes your site, your BlogVault backup remains completely intact.